emikjackson/ear-trainer-3000/README.md

 ## To run this project ...
 To run this project locally, you should have at least Node version 16 installed.

 First, clone this directory.
-Once inside at the root level, run npm install.
+Once inside at the root level, run `npm install`.

-Once all dependencies are installed, run npm run dev or npm run dev -- --open (to open a new browser tab) to start the development server.
+Once all dependencies are installed, run `npm run dev` or `npm run dev -- --open` (to open a new browser tab) to start the development server.